 The length of a sitting job can vary from a week to a longer period sometimes up to six months.
 Longer housesits are possible but rare.f the house sitter is coming from outside of Europe then a visa check needs to happen to ensure commitments are within the agreed visa period.

-Some sits could be classified as luxury house sitting, with the house owner looking for an experienced house carer.
+Some pet sitting jobs could be classified as luxury house sitting, with the house owner looking for an experienced house carer.

 As a house sitter house sitting Europe offers

 Some countries in Europe like the UK are expensive to visit and live in.
 And finding accommodation for holidays or brief trips though plentiful it can be difficult to find affordable places to stay especially in the most popular capital cities can be a challenge.
 That is why house sitting Europe and house sitting UK create excellent opportunities for affordable travel.

 Even previously affordable peer to peer generated accommodation like Airbnb are now being priced on a par with more traditional forms of tourist hostelries.